Sudippdn/Git-and-GitHub/README.md

 > 7. Make changes and perform add, commit and push to your github

 ## Git Configuration
-Configure user information for all local repositories `$ git config --global user.name "[name]"`
+Configure user information for all local repositories <br>
+`$ git config --global user.name "[name]"`

-Sets the name you want attached to your commit transactions `$ git config --global user.email "[email address]"`
+Sets the name you want attached to your commit transactions <br>
+`$ git config --global user.email "[email address]"`

 ### Check git status
-Git status will displays you the status of current repository `git status`
+Git status will displays you the status of current repository <br>
+`git status`

 ### Clone git with github